 We do not approve anything that does not meet or exceed each one of these tests.
-All of our Reconditioned batteries are within 2 years of their original manufacture date, or else they do not get processed.
+All of our Reconditioned batteries are within two years of their original manufacture date, or else they do not get processed.

 What other types of batteries do you have?